andrew henderson menu

 You’ll need to complete an interview with the police department and pass a criminal background check.
 Then, after ten years, you will receive permanent residence and a potential route to citizenship if you wish.

-Monaco is primarily aimed toward the ultra-wealthy who wouldn’t mind leaving several million on the table for the sake of convenience.
+Monaco is primarily aimed at the ultra-wealthy who don’t mind leaving several million on the table for the sake of convenience.

 2. Jersey